-Stay Compliant with the Local Laws
+Stay compliant with the local laws

 - Maintaining a registered agent in Delaware, and

-You may now get the idea of how to register an LLC in Delaware, you only need to submit a Certificate of Formation to the Delaware Division of Corporations.
+You may now get the idea of how to open an LLC in Delaware, you only need to submit a Certificate of Formation to the Delaware Division of Corporations.
 This form must include the name of your LLC and the details of your LLC’s registered agent.

 The processing time is around 2 – 6 weeks.
 Please engage an incorporation service to make sure everything flows on the right track.